Back to: C#.NET Tutorials For Beginners and Professionals

 - Create(): This method is used to create a directory.

-- Create(DirectorySecurity directorySecurity): This method is used to create a directory using a DirectorySecurity object.
+- Create(DirectorySecurity directorySecurity): This method creates a directory using a DirectorySecurity object.
 The directorySecurity parameter specifies the access control to apply to the directory.

-- CreateSubdirectory(string path): This method is used to create a subdirectory or subdirectories on the specified path.
+- CreateSubdirectory(string path): This method creates a subdirectory or subdirectory on the specified path.
 The specified path can be relative to this instance of the DirectoryInfo class.
 The parameter path specified path.

-- CreateSubdirectory(string path, DirectorySecurity directorySecurity): This method is used to create a subdirectory or subdirectories on the specified path with the specified security.
+- CreateSubdirectory(string path, DirectorySecurity directorySecurity): This method creates a subdirectory or subdirectories on the specified path with the specified security.
 The specified path can be relative to this instance of the DirectoryInfo class.
 The parameter path specified path.
 This cannot be a different disk volume or Universal Naming Convention (UNC) name.
-The directorySecurity parameter specifies the security to apply
+The directorySecurity parameter specifies the security to apply.

 - Delete(): This method is used to delete the DirectoryInfo if it is empty.

 - Delete(bool recursive): This method is used to delete this instance of a DirectoryInfo, specifying whether to delete subdirectories and files.
-The parameter recursive specifies true to delete this directory, its subdirectories, and all files; otherwise, false.
+The recursive parameter specifies true to delete this directory, its subdirectories, and all files; otherwise, it is false.

 - EnumerateDirectories(): This method returns an enumerable collection of directory information in the current directory.
 It returns an enumerable collection of directories in the current directory.

-- EnumerateFiles(): This method returns an enumerable collection of file information in the current directory.
+- EnumerateFiles(): This method returns an enumerable file information collection in the current directory.
 It returns an enumerable collection of the files in the current directory.

 - GetAccessControl(): This method is used to get the DirectorySecurity object that encapsulates the access control list (ACL) entries for the directory described by the current DirectoryInfo object.
 This method returns a DirectorySecurity object that encapsulates the access control rules for the directory.